 I’ll repeat that for emphasis, since I’d hate to have you put in the effort to get here and then be turned away at the door!
 I cannot host visitors who smoke cigarettes or wear synthetic fragrances.
 This includes not only perfumes and colognes, but also clothes washed in conventional scented laundry detergents such as Tide, and scented personal care products such as hair sprays.
 However, if you are an MCS sufferer, please note that I do use aromatics with no additives: handmade cedarwood incense and pure essential oils made from conifers such as spruce, fir, and pine.
 I’m happy to provide fragrance-free personal care items during your visit – shampoo, conditioner, laundry detergent, and hand soap.
 If you’re in doubt about a product you use, please ask about it in advance.

 Parking: I recommend that people use Tri-Met public transit to and from the Hermitage whenever possible, as parking can be difficult to find.
 There is no guest parking for the building, and even street spots alongside the building require a city-issued permit, which I do not have.
-For those who drive, there is a garage one block away where visitors can park free after 5 PM on Fridays.
-Parking is $5 for the full day on Saturdays, and is free on Sunday.
-If you arrive after 5 PM on Friday and leave before 8 AM on Saturday, you can park overnight for free.
-If you arrive on Friday evening and leave Sunday evening, your cost for the whole weekend will be $5.
-Very reasonable for a downtown space!
+For those who drive, there is a garage one block away where visitors can park for $2.50 per hour, $10 for a weekday, or $6 for a full weekend.
 (You do have to hike from the parking lot up a hill to reach my building, however, so please factor that into your planning.)
-Weekday parking on the street or in the garage is $2.50/hour from 8 AM-9PM, and you may have to go back and feed the parking meters.
+You may have to go back and feed the parking meters if you pay by the hour.
 So please plan carefully if you’re going to drive.

 Accessibility: Unfortunately, the Hermitage is not wheelchair-accessible at all.
 I’m told that due to the age of the building, no ADA modifications are required.
 Stairs are the only way to get into and out of the building.
 If you can’t climb stairs, you won’t be able to get in.
 I apologize, but I have tried all avenues to change this, and have had no luck.
 I am well aware that if I were to need a wheelchair one day myself, I’d have no choice but to move out.
 Other questions about accessibility?
 Please contact me – I’m happy to answer them.
 If I’m unfamiliar with your disability, I will gladly take time to educate myself about how to improve accessibility, and will do my best to accommodate your specific needs.